 We do our best to find a matching mentee based on information in your application.
 The application will ask for your interests, experience, location, availability, communication preferences, and more.

-On November 3rd, we’ll have an in-person kick off meeting.
+On 5/11, we’ll have an in-person kick off meeting in Downtown Raleigh.
 All mentorship pairs will meet to go over details of the program, then you and your mentee will have a chance to meet, set goals, and go over logistics.